WELCOME TO ST PAUL'S CHURCH KEWSTOKE

 Anniversary

-The 10am – 12 coffee mornings are now in their twentieth year and a special anniversary occasion will take place at the hall on Shrove Tuesday, 4 March, when pancakes will be served.
-Everyone is welcome.
+The 10am – 12 coffee mornings are now in their tenth year and a special anniversary occasion took place at the hall on Shrove Tuesday when pancakes were served (see What’s On page).

 Key to the updating of the kitchen was the kind donation of cabinets and paint by, respectively, our local Wickes and B&Q hardware and DIY stores.